 It’s Green because it has a green pigment called chlorophyll Plant cells also have a cell wall outside of their cell membranes that shape, support, and protect the plant cell.

-Animal cells never have a cell wall.
+Do animal cells have a cell wall

+No. they haven’t.
 There are many other unique structures that only some cells have.
 Here are just a few. (smallest unit of life)

 - In humans, for example, the respiratory tract is lined with cells that have cilia.